pywemo/pywemo/README.rst

 Dependencies
 ------------
-pyWeMo depends on Python packages: requests and ifaddr
+pyWeMo depends on Python packages: requests, ifaddr, lxml

 How to use
 ----------